Dorchester TOWN 2

 They didn’t have to wait much longer for their next opportunity and this time it did bring a third goal.

-A short corner caught the county town side napping and Watkins – arguably the shortest player on the pitch – glanced a header into the back of the net, despite the efforts of a Dorchester man on the line.
+A short corner caught the county town side napping and Watkins – arguably the shortest player on the pitch – glanced a header into the back of the net, despite the efforts of a Dorchester man on

 The points were in the bag for the visitors but there was still time for the hosts to at least reduce the deficit deep into stoppage time.